opomeroy26/Potluck-Planner/README.md

-# Potluck-Planner
+# Potluck Planner

 <img width="1078" alt="Screen Shot 2022-04-01 at 9 50 22 AM" src="https://user-images.githubusercontent.com/95717751/161307679-4b9e66aa-8b17-4b82-9e2a-422a027ceec0.png">

-# Getting Started with Create React App
+Potluck Planner allows users to keep track of events they are invited to, reply their attendance, and comment what they will be bringing.
+They can sort through their events by date or category, and add items to their shopping list.
+Users can create their own events and let their invitees know details of the invent and add food suggestions.

+# Technologies

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-I used a Sinatra based backend, which can be found here: https://github.com/opomeroy26/phase-3-sinatra-react-project
+This project's frontend was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The backend was created using Active Record and a Sinatra based backend, which can be found here: https://github.com/opomeroy26/phase-3-sinatra-react-project

-You can clone down both repos from here by running `npm install && npm start`.
+# Launch
+To launch the frontend:
+`npm install`
+`npm start`

+To launch the backend:
-Run `bundle install` and `rake server` from the backend repo.
+`bundle install`
+`rake db:migrate`
+`rake db:seed`
+`bundle exec rake server`

+Frontend: Navigate to `localhost:3000/`
+Backend: Navigate to `localhost:9292/events`

 ## Available Scripts